intrahealth/fhir2es/README.md

 - display - This is the display name of the field that will appear on the report.
 - name - This is the field unique name on the entire relationship.
+- filter - Whether the field to be used as a filter on your report.
+- dropDownFilter - Whether a field should be a dropdown or a text field filter.
+- order - Order of the field on the report.
+Order number starts from 0.
 - fhirpath - This is the fhirpath expression for field value on the relationship
 - displayFormat - This can be defined if you are intending to modify or format the way field value is displayed i.e Adding extra texts to a value or even combining two fields values into a single display.
 This is a complex extension with below subextensions
   - format - This defines how you want to format the display, parameters are defined with %s. i.e if you are displaying age and you want the value to appear as 16 Years Old, the format will be %s Years Old, %s will be replaced with a respecitve age.
 Or if you want to display Full name instead of firstname and othernames separately, you can do %s %s as seen in below example